 When you build with Komodo’s technology, you are given your own platform— an independent Smart Chain with its own consensus rules, decentralized network, and currency, plus the ability to natively host your own smart contracts, dApps, and games.
 Transaction fees are always paid in your chain’s coin.
 You’re never forced to use or depend upon the KMD chain or coin in any way.

 Komodo’s multi-chain architecture circumvents all of the limitations of smart contract platforms described above.
 Launching a blockchain with Komodo is a superior solution in every way.

-If you’re not a developer and need some help beginning your journey into blockchain, please contact one of Komodo’s third-party service provider.
-You can get in touch with Chainmakers or Chainzilla for more information.
+If you need some help beginning your journey into blockchain, please contact one of Komodo’s third-party service provider.
+You can get in touch with RedFOX Labs, Chainmakers, or Chainzilla for more information.
 If you have any questions or need some additional guidance, don’t hesitate to send an email to [email protected].

 To receive future updates from the Komodo team, sign up for our weekly newsletter.
-Every Friday, we’ll send you a short email with info about the 5 most important events from the previous week.
+Every Friday, we’ll send you a short email with a summary of the all the most important events from the previous week.